nightroman/PowerShellTraps/Basic/Count-and-Length-of-mixed-objects/README.md

 where some objects have their native `Count` or `Length` and some do not.
 It is not possible to assume that 0 and missing is logically the same.

-Scripts

-- *Test-DirectorySize.ps1* calculates a directory size using two methods.
-- *.test.ps1* tests different results in different versions.
+The script *Test-DirectorySize.ps1* calculates a directory size using two methods.
+Results are different in different versions.

 ---
 - Microsoft Connect [793560](https://connect.microsoft.com/PowerShell/feedback/details/793560)